espoo-dev/rails_boilerplate/CONTRIBUTING.md

 Our tests consists of RSpec examples.
 Please write RSpec examples for new code you create.

-## Clone or Fork
+## Fork

-Feel free to clone/Fork this repository before send your pull request.
+Fork this repository to start your contributions.
+When you open a new pull request for your fork, it'll automatically point for this repository.

 ## Submitting changes